 There is another commonly-used peg for pricing home loans known as Board rate which is an internally-determined rate set by the individual banks.
 It takes on different names in different banks from simply Home Rate to bombastic-sounding ones like Singapore Residential Financing Rate.
 It refers to the same concept of a Board rate less off a certain “discount rate” to arrive at the final interest rate payable by the borrower.
 Strictly speaking this discount rate is not the interest margin or the spread on top of cost of funds unlike in the case of SIBOR.
 However to keep things simple and consistent in lingo we call it spread nonetheless in our Rates chart.
 As Board is determined solely by the bank it is not transparent in nature and in fact borrowers could have different board rates in the same bank depending on the time where the contracts are entered into.
 This is especially common in local banks.

-OCBC is the 2ndbank to launch their own DMR in Oct 2015 by pegging their new home loans to the 36-month fixed deposit rate for deposits in the $5000-$20000 range.
+OCBC is the 2nd bank to launch their own DMR in Oct 2015 by pegging their new OCBC home loans to the 36-month fixed deposit rate for deposits in the $5000-$20000 range.
 Hence they decided to name theirs as 36FDMR.
-We think UOB will be the next to launch their own DMR in 2016 and we are not dismissing possibility that some foreign banks may come out with DMR based on savings account interest rate.
+We think UOB home loans will see its own DMR in 2016 and we are not dismissing possibility that some foreign banks may come out with DMR based on savings account interest rate.

 Some argue that DMRs are essentially like the old Board rate as they are set unilaterally by the banks and homeowners will once again yield control of rate-setting mechanisms to mortgagees instead of free market forces in interbank.
 Even though that is true, we think there is a notable difference between the two.
 Board rates are opaque and hard to track.
 When banks raise the board it may affect different groups of borrowers in their books but no one really know for sure how much is the increase and whether is it the same increase across the board.
 When it comes to deposit rates which is published by the banks on their individual websites and “on the board” when one walks in to place a fixed deposit, it is a lot more transparent and hence under the close scrutiny of the media.
 The bank normally has only one singular rate for each deposit type, tenure or amount.
 The bank will be more “on their toes” should they decide to increase DMR in a bid to raise interest margin or income.
 Not to mention, depending on how banks define their respective DMRs, they will end up paying higher cost of funds to their depositors in the same stroke.